carlominucci/MinucciUtilities/README.md

 # MinucciUtilities
 Some CLI utilities for nethserver

-_jm_ 	list of machine joined to domain
+_ljm_ 	list of machine joined to domain

 _ldu_ 	list of domain user